WHAT WE’RE ALL ABOUT

 Meet the team

 I’d be quite comfortable saying that I’m the most successful visually impaired, fundraising focused Recruitment Consultant in London.
 I’ll admit that the nomination list probably wasn’t very long, but it’s good to be the best at something.

-With over 7 long years racked up in the recruitment world, I’ve seen this job done well, I’ve seen this job done badly, I’ve seen it done for money and I’ve seen it done for passion.
-I’ve learnt a lot from some truly great consultants at some of the best companies in the sector, but I’ve also come to realise that the recruitment industry hasn’t really changed since the 80’s and it’s not delivering the best service it possibly can to a sector that I love.
+With over 13 long years racked up in the recruitment world, I’ve seen this job done well, I’ve seen this job done badly, I’ve seen it done for money and I’ve seen it done for passion.
+I’ve learned a lot from some truly great consultants at some of the best companies in the sector, but I’ve also come to realise that the recruitment industry hasn’t really changed since the 80’s and it’s not delivering the best service it possibly can to a sector that I love.

-Harnessing some innovative technologies, combining it with extensive sector knowledge and an approach that sees us working on a really small number of roles, and working them diligently, we’re able to deliver an executive search level of service for roles that are usually marketed with a high volume, mass marketing approach.
+Harnessing some innovative technologies, combining it with extensive sector knowledge and an approach that sees us working on a really small number of roles, and working them diligently, we’re able to deliver an executive search level service for roles that are usually marketed using a high volume, mass marketing approach.